Vacation at Lake Bled in Slovenia

 January - April and October - December: daily 8.00 a.m. - 18.00 p.m

-Slovenia's only island is in Lake Bled.
-St. Mary's Church is located on Blejski Otok, which is a popular lakeside destination.
-Wooden boats sail from the lake shore across to the island.
-The pletnas resemble the boats we see in the Salzkammergut know.
+Slovenia's only island is located in the lake.
+On Blejski Otok stands the Church of St. Mary, which is a popular tourist destination on the lake.
+Wooden boats sail from the lake shore to the island.
+The pletnas resemble the boats we know from the Salzkammergut know.
 There they are called plates.
 Archaeological sites from the Early and High Middle Ages can also be found on the island.

-Pletna boats wait for their passengers in the spa park, below the Hotel Park, in Mlini and in Velika Zaka.
-In total there are 23 pletna boats on Lake Bled.
-Each of these boats can accommodate 18 passengers.
-The pletnar - that's the name of the boatman - steers the boat with a special technique.
-He moves the boat forward while standing with two oars.
+The Pletna boats wait for their passengers at the spa park, below the Park Hotel, in Mlini and in Velika Zaka.
+There are 23 Pletna boats in total.
+Each of these boats has space for 18 passengers.
+The Pletnar - that is the name of the boatman - steers the boat using a special technique.
+He moves the boat forwards while standing using two oars.
 Pletnarji are highly respected.
-When Empress Maria Theresa ruled here, she gave the rights to operate such boats to farmers whose land was not good enough to live on.
-Since then, this profession has been passed on within families.
+When Empress Maria Theresa ruled here, she granted the rights to operate such boats to farmers whose land was not good enough to live off.
+Since then, this profession has been passed down within families.

 Grimschitz Castle